dward2/BME547/Lectures/numpy.md

 Intended to improve easy and efficiency of data handling and calculation.

 ## Importing NumPy
+The `numpy` package must be installed in your virtual environment.
+Then, in the Python code, it can be imported as follows:
 ```
 import numpy as np
 ```